Jim Davis (pitcher)

 Davis' repertoire included both a screwball and a knuckler.
 His rookie 1954 season was his finest; he set MLB career bests in games (46), victories (11), winning percentage (.611), complete games (two), saves (four, ninth in the National League), and earned run average (3.52 in 1272/3 innings pitched).
-His performance fell off in 1955, when he led the league in wild pitches.
+However, his performance fell off in 1955, when he led the league in wild pitches.
 But on May 27, 1956, Davis entered the record books when he struck out four Cardinals in the sixth inning of the first game of a doubleheader.
 Davis fanned Hal Smith, Jackie Brandt and Lindy McDaniel in succession; McDaniel reached first base on an error by Cub catcher Hobie Landrith, allowing a run to score but prolonging the frame long enough for Davis to get Don Blasingame on a called third strike.

-Davis was traded to the Cardinals (with Landrith) after the 1956 season, and in ten 1957 relief appearances for St. Louis he recorded one save, but pitched ineffectively.
-He was waived to the Giants on June 4, and worked in ten more games before returning to the minor leagues.
+After the 1956 season, Davis was traded to the Cardinals (with Landrith) and in ten relief appearances for St. Louis in 1957, he recorded one save but pitched ineffectively.
+He was waived to the Giants on June 4 and worked in ten more games before returning to the minor leagues.
 He retired in 1959 after a 14-year professional baseball career.
 In 154 MLB games, 39 as a starting pitcher, he posted a 24–26 won–lost record and a 4.01 earned run average, with four complete games, one shutout and eight saves.
 In 4061/3 innings pitched, he allowed 383 hits and 179 bases on balls, with 197 strikeouts.

-Two of Davis' uncles, Lee and Marv Grissom, were major league pitchers.
-Davis and Marv Grissom opposed each other 11 times between 1954 and June 1957, and were briefly teammates on the 1957 Giants.
+Davis' uncles, Lee and Marv Grissom, were major league pitchers.
+Davis and Marv Grissom opposed each other 11 times between 1954 and June 1957, and they were briefly teammates on the 1957 Giants.

 Jim Davis died in San Mateo, California, at age 71 in 1995.